david-sawatzke/s32duino/README.md

   to int.
 You will get a few warnings, but it'll probably work)
 - A double has 64 bits and an int has 32 bits
 - Programming can only be done via [blackmagic debugging probe](https://github.com/blacksphere/blackmagic)

+## Code Size

+As this library doesn't use a HAL, the compiled binaries are comparable to the AVR core:

+- Blink: 1956 Bytes
+- DigitalReadSerial: 2072 Bytes
+- ToneMultiple: 2188 Bytes
+- Autoscroll: 3044 Bytes
+- ArduinoISP: 4120 Bytes

 ## Troubleshooting